 Onewheel+ XR or Onewheel Pint is a valid question since Future Motion launched a 2nd OW model.
 We bought our first Onewheel early 2017 and upgraded to the Onewheel+ XR a few month ago and since early October we have a Onewheel Pint as well.
 What is the difference and which one is the right for you?

 The biggest differences between the Onewheel+ XR and the Onewheel Pint are the price, the size, the weight and the range.
 Let’s start with the price.
 In Germany the XR is selling for 1,999 EUR incl.
 19% VAT while the Pint is available for 1,249 EUR incl.
-19% VAT in the E-Boarder Shop.
+19% VAT in our Onewheel shop.
 This is a pretty big difference.

 While both Onewheel models are using a 750W Hypercore® hub motor many other components are different, such like the battery and wheel size.
 Both are smaller with the Pint and result into a smaller range and lower speed.
 19 – 29 km range for the XR versus 10 – 13 km range for the Pint.
 The top speed is 32 km/h for the XR and 26 km/h for the Pint.